Braiding Majoranas in a linear quantum dot-superconductor array: Mitigating the errors from Coulomb repulsion and residual tunneling: Minimal Majorana braiding in a quantum dot chain

 A real system will deviate from this ideal case.
 For example, inter-dot Coulomb repulsion may lead to additional splittings, or some residual couplings between quantum dots may remain.
 Additionally, the "leg" of the effective trijunction formed by the middle quantum dot is not protected.
 Hence, noise in $\mu_D$ can be expected to have a significant impact.
 Moreover, the phase-difference may deviate from the ideal value of $\pi$.

 In the remainder of the paper, we will study the effects of these imperfections, and how to mitigate them.
 To this end, we will use the full Hamiltonian \eqref{eq:H_total} with time-dependent parameters $\Gamma_{L/R}(t)$ and $\mu_D(t)$.
+In particular, their time dependence profiles are chosen to be a sufficiently smooth hypertangent function, in order to minimize the additional diabatic errors caused~\cite{Knapp2016Nature}.
 We then compute $\psi(6T)$ by solving the time-dependent Schr\"odinger equation.
-For details on the simulations, we refer the reader to App.~\ref{sec:app_numerics}.
+For more details on the simulations, we refer the reader to App.~\ref{sec:app_numerics}.

 To characterize the faithfulness of the protocol, we calculate the infidelity

 where $\ket{\psi(6T)}$ is the final state after time evolution through a double braid protocol and $\ket{oo}$ is the analytical target state, respectively.
 Note that the infidelity can be obtained experimentally from readout measurement on $P_{|ee\rangle}(6T)$ and $P_{|oo\rangle}(6T)$.